-Set of four measurements (Salinity, Temperature and Depth) all taken at the same time.
+Set of four measurements (Salinity, Temperature, Depth and dissolved oxygen) all taken at the same time.

 Two's-complement

 A system for representation of negative numbers in binary notation.
 The decimal equivalent of a two's- complement binary number is computed in the same way as for an unsigned number, except that the weight of the most significant bit is -2n-1 instead of +2n-1.